 1922 28 October: March on Rome brings Benito Mussolini to power in Italy.

-1922 14 November: British Broadcasting Corporation (BBC) established.
+1922 14 November: British Broadcasting Corporation (BBC) was established.

 1922 6 December: Irish Free State is established, while the Province of Northern Ireland is created within The United Kingdom.